 We loved our 3 days in Jordan with Abraham Tours from Petra to Wadi Rum, and would highly recommend it to anyone who is looking for the ease and education of a tour.
 It was so convenient having mostly everything included in the tour price, including the Petra entry fee, and not having to wait in line at each site to purchase our own ticket.
 It was also extremely helpful having the guidance of a local guide to ensure we never got ripped off during our own personal exploration.
 Our guide empowered us with all the information we needed to get the most out of our Petra day trip during our free time, including how to best time our Petra hike to the Monastery, as well as arranging what to do in Wadi Rum in a way that was most seamless and convenient for us.

-But no matter what you choose to do, Jordan is a miraculous country filled with beauty, divine cuisine, rich culture, and some of the most stunning natural sights we’ve ever seen in our lives, and we know you will have an incredible trip!
+But no matter what you choose to do in Jordan, it is a miraculous country filled with beauty, divine cuisine, rich culture, and some of the most stunning natural sights we’ve ever seen in our lives, and we know you will have an incredible trip!

 Disclosure: This post is a collaboration with Abraham Tours, but as always, all opinions are very much our own!